-- (iii) Array type: fixed tilt, single axis tracking, or 2 axis tracking; For variable tilt systems, the PVWatts calculations can be run multiple times corresponding to the number of times per year that the system tilt is expected to be changed using those months corresponding to the specific tilt angle used; - (iv) Array tilt (degrees); and - (v) Array azimuth (degrees). - (E) In the event PVWatts is no longer available, an equivalent tool shall be established. - (F) For on-site solar systems up to and including ten kW, the REC payment may be adjusted, either up or down, based on the calculation of expected kWh of electric output derived from rule-subparagraph 3658(c)(X)(D) as compared with an optimally oriented fixed, i.e. non-tracking, system at the customer's location, but only if the calculated system output differs from the optimally oriented system output by more than ten percent. - (XI) The level of SO-REC payments for systems of ten kW and smaller offered in connection with an investor owned QRU's SRO program may be adjusted from time to time as needed to achieve compliance with the renewable energy standard. - (XII) Except for on-site solar systems of commercial tenants who opt for an agreement under subparagraph 3658(c)(VII)(iiiC), the on-site solar system installed must remain in place on the customer's premises for the duration of its contract life.
+- (i) The weather station that is either nearest to or most similar in weather to the installation site: - (ii) The system output rating which equals the module rating times the inverter efficiency times the number of modules; - (iii) Array type: fixed tilt, single axis tracking, or 2 axis tracking; For variable tilt systems, the PVWatts calculations can be run multiple times corresponding to the number of times per year that the system tilt is expected to be changed using those months corresponding to the specific tilt angle used; - (iv) Array tilt (degrees); and - (v) Array azimuth (degrees). - (E) In the event PVWatts is no longer available, an equivalent tool shall be established. - (F) For on-site solar systems up to and including ten kW, the REC payment may be adjusted, either up or down, based on the calculation of expected kWh of electric output derived from subparagraph 3658(ef)(X)(D) as compared with an optimally oriented fixed, i.e. non-tracking, system at the customer's location, but only if the calculated system output differs from the optimally oriented system output by more than ten percent. - (XI) The level of SO-REC payments for systems of ten kW and smaller offered in connection with an investor owned QRU's SRO program may be adjusted from time to time as needed to achieve compliance with the renewable energy standard. - (XII) Except for on-site solar systems of commercial tenants who opt for an agreement under subparagraph 3658(ef)(VII)(C), the on-site solar system installed must remain in place on the customer's premises for the duration of its contract life.
 However, all customer equipment must have electrical connections in accordance with industry practice for permanently installed equipment, and it must be secured to a permanent surface (e.g., foundation, roof, etc.).
 Any indication of portability, including, but not limited to, wheels, carrying handles, dolly, trailer or platform, will render any on-site solar system ineligible for participation and payments under the SRO program. - (XIII) On-site solar systems installed on an apartment building must either be owned and operated by the owner of the building or the owner of the facility must provide documentation of the right to install and maintain the solar panels on the apartment building premises for 20 years.
 Each on-site solar system must be dedicated to a specific meter and the load at the meter must meet the size limits for net metering of onsite solar systems. - (XIV) On-site solar systems installed on condominiums must be owned by the condominium owner, or by a third party on behalf of the condominium owner, and metered to that owner's unit.
 The owner must provide documentation that the owner has the legal right to install and maintain the solar panels at the site for the term of the 20-year agreement.
 If the on-site solar system serves a general common element common area, the contract will be with the condominium owners' association.
 If the on-site solar system serves a limited common element common area, the contract will be with the condominium unit owner or owners.
-If the condominium unit is sold, either the on-site solar system owned by the condominium owner shall become the property of the new owner who is responsible for the net metered electric bill or the new owner shall continue the agreement with the third party who owns the on-site system on behalf of the condominium owner.